-Their sales persons have been described as scammers who will say anything to make you buy from them.
+Their salespersons have been described as scammers who will say anything to make you buy from them.
 Customers are encouraged to make a physical visit before they commit to anything.
 The salespersons make secret recordings of potential clients and use them in future marketing meetings.
-From this list, this is the company with the highest chance of improvement.
+This list shows the company with the highest chance of improvement.
 It has even been sued the least, but still made the 10 worst timeshare companies list.

 9. Shell Vacation Club

 Shell Vacation Club has more than 24 desirable destinations across North America.
-When you sign a contract with them, there are high chances that they will not tell you that you can terminate your contract at any time and still get your refund.
+When you sign a contract with them, there is a high chance that they will not tell you that you can terminate your contract at any time and still get your refund.
 They charge a high annual renewal fee, which can cost buying a rental.
 It has designed its contracts to ensure that even if you pass your timeshare to your generations, they will still have some financial obligation.

 To get more customers, it started adopting illegal aggressive selling tactics.
 It started giving clients wrong information, which has been the trend today.
 When you search for the most authoritative sources on the worst timeshare companies, you will find them in the list.
 Customer comments about the company are highly damaging.
 The company has been sued on two grounds: breach of contract and giving false information to clients.

 According to the Better Business Bureau, Marriott Vacations Worldwide has a high complaint volume and overall low score for customer satisfaction.
 They have a history of locking the customer into a timeshare deal with little or no way of getting out of it.
 They claim to offer an exit option, but most people report they misrepresent that possibility.